Eppo-exp/eppo-docs/docs/feature-flags/sdks/index.md

 ### Globally Distributed Experiment Configurations

-The SDK retrieves experiment data from a CDN that is globally distributed to over 100 edge locations.
-Each CDN location maintains a cache experiment data.
-90% of requests are served by the CDN cache, while the remaining are handled by Eppo’s servers in the us-central GCP region.
-If there is a change to an experiment, such as an increase in traffic allocation, cached experiment configurations are updated within 10 minutes.
+The SDK retrieves experiment data from the globally distributed Fastly CDN.
+Each CDN location maintains a cache of experiment data.
+If there is a change to an experiment, such as an increase in traffic allocation, cached experiment configurations are updated within 10 seconds.

 The SDK uses a background process to fetch and store the experiment data.
 The p75 latency of these requests is 50ms.
 This latency does not affect variation assignments, which use locally stored experiment data.